Current activities are carried out in the 50% owned venture Seatres AS.

 Current activities are carried out in the 24% owned venture Aquathor AS.

 For more info visit: www.aquathor.com

 The name Sverdrup origins from a Danish village.
 The first Sverdrup to settle in Norway relocated to the town of Halden in the early 1600´s, were our branch of the family lived from the late 1920´s to the early 1950´s.

-Captain Georg Sverdrup (1897-1956), growing up at Eidsvoll as the oldest son of Cellulose Engineer William Sverdrup (1866-1944), was recruited to Saugbrugs (Norske Skog) in Halden after completing his degree in Chemical Engineering in Trondheim.
-He relocated to Gjøvik in the early 1950´s to head up the Toten Cellulose Paper mill.
+Growing up at Eidsvoll as the oldest son of Cellulose Engineer William Sverdrup (1866-1944), he was recruited to Saugbrugs (Norske Skog) in Halden after completing his degree in Chemical Engineering in Trondheim.
+He relocated then to Gjøvik in the early 1950´s to head up the Toten Cellulose Paper mill.